intergi/playwire-unity-package/README.md

 PlaywireSDK.HideBanner(BannerAdUnitId);
 ```

-The `PlaywireSDKCallback.Banner` provides the banner-related callbacks to inform you about a banner ad lifecycle.
-You can subscribe to be notified about events and handle it.
+`PlaywireSDKCallback.Banner` provides the banner-related callbacks to inform you of the banner ad lifecycle.
+You can subscribe to be notified about events and how to handle them.

 ```csharp
 void OnEnable ()